vuejs/v2.vuejs.org/source/guide/comparison.md

 First, the internal implementation is fundamentally different.
 React's rendering leverages the Virtual DOM - an in-memory representation of what the actual DOM should look like.
 When the state changes, React does a full re-render of the Virtual DOM, diffs it, and then patches the real DOM.

 The virtual-DOM approach provides a functional way to describe your view at any point of time, which is really nice.
 Because it doesn't use observables and re-renders the entire app on every update, the view is by definition guaranteed to be in sync with the data.
-It also opens up possiblities to isomorphic JavaScript applications.
+It also opens up possibilities to isomorphic JavaScript applications.

 Instead of a Virtual DOM, Vue.js uses the actual DOM as the template and keeps references to actual nodes for data bindings.
 This limits Vue.js to environments where DOM is present.
 However, contrary to the common misconception that Virtual-DOM makes React faster than anything else, Vue.js actually out-performs React when it comes to hot updates, and requires almost no hand-tuned optimization.
 With React, you need to implement `shouldComponentUpdate` everywhere or use immutable data structures to achieve fully optimized re-renders.